dib-lab/2020-paper-sourmash-gather/manuscript.md

 ## sourmash supports large scale data analysis

+We provide a robust implementation in sourmash that performs well in practice and supports a wide variety of use cases (see performacne in appendix, docs and tutorials at sourmash.rtfd.io, installation via pip and conda).

 Taxonomic profiling is fundamentally limited by the availability of reference datasets, even if new reference datasets can be derived from clustering possible organisms based on sequence data in metagenomes